vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 All of the Message Oriented Middleware (MOM) supporting publish and subscribe model like JMS and Hazelcast can be used to cluster multiple react applications by using `ClusteredServer`.

-`ClusteredServer` intercepts a call to `all`, `byId` and `byTag`, converts the call into a message and pass the message to actions added via `publishAction` which is supposed to publish message to all nodes including the one issued in cluster with the message.
-If one of node receives a message, it should pass the message to `messageAction` in `ClusteredServer`.
+`ClusteredServer` intercepts a call to `all`, `byId` and `byTag`, converts the call into a message and pass the message to actions added via `publishAction(Action<Map<String,Object>> action)` which is supposed to publish message to all nodes including the one issued in cluster with the message.
+If one of node receives a message, it should pass the message to `messageAction()` in `ClusteredServer`.

 **Note**